 I am almost embarrassed to share this recipe with you…almost.
 This recipe for Mexican Macaroni and Cheese is so simple and easy that it might be one of the first recipes you decided to teach the budding cook in your life to make.
+That also makes it perfect to help the busy woman get dinner on the table quickly at the end of the day.

 We love pasta at out house.
 We also happen to love cheese.
 In fact, when I married Jungle Jim he was stunned at how much my family loves cheese – it’s in nearly every recipe I knew how to make.
 And no matter what your skill level in the kitchen, this dish always turns out great.